SDK features using concrete examples

 Do note that if validators are in use, it is not possible to stream the response as the response must be validated before returning it to the caller.
 In that case (and possibly for other reasons too), the platform will just return the final full response after validators are done evaluating it as a single chunk.

-Evaluate your LLM pipeline by grouping validators to a Skill
+Evaluate your LLM pipeline by grouping validators to a Objective

-We can group and track any LLM pipeline results using a skill.
+We can group and track any LLM pipeline results using an Objective.

 from root import RootSignals